 ICANN Nominating Committee Invitation for Candidates

-The Nominating Committee (NomCom) for the Internet Corporation for Assigned Names and Numbers (ICANN) invites interested individuals to submit applications for key leadership positions within ICANN and Public Technical Identifiers (PTI), an affiliate of ICANN organization.
+The Nominating Committee (NomCom) for the Internet Corporation for Assigned Names and Numbers (ICANN) invites interested individuals to submit applications for key leadership positions within ICANN.
 Selected individuals will have a unique opportunity to work with accomplished colleagues from around the globe to help shape the Internet's technical coordination and policy development.
-The deadline to submit applications is 25 February 2020 at 23:59 Universal Coordinated Time (UTC).
+The deadline to submit applications is 29 March 2021 at 23:59 Universal Coordinated Time (UTC).

-The NomCom solicits advice from the ICANN Board, PTI Board, and ICANN's Supporting Organizations and Advisory Committees on desirable skill sets for incoming ICANN and PTI Board members, in light of the challenges ahead and the current composition of the ICANN and PTI Board.
+The NomCom solicits advice from the ICANN Board, and ICANN's Supporting Organizations and Advisory Committees on desirable skill sets for incoming ICANN and PTI Board members, in light of the challenges ahead and the current composition of the ICANN Board.
 The advice is used by the NomCom to inform the Committee's search and selection activities.
 [Board and Community Recommendations to NomCom]

-Given ICANN's Mission and Core Values, selectees engage in discussions on the technical functions coordinated by ICANN and their impact on the global Internet operation, such as its stability and integrity, or the effect on the users of the Internet.
-Selectees interact in a diverse environment, involving ICANN Board, ICANN Supporting Organizations and Advisory Committees, as well as the broader Internet community, by means of a continuous, transparent and informed dialogue, as it corresponds to the ICANN multistakeholder concept.
+Given ICANN's mission and core values, selectees engage in discussions on the technical functions coordinated by ICANN and their impact on the global Internet operation, such as its stability and integrity, or the effect on the users of the Internet.
+Selectees interact in a diverse environment, involving the ICANN Board, ICANN Supporting Organizations and Advisory Committees, as well as the broader Internet community, by means of a continuous, transparent and informed dialogue, as it corresponds to the ICANN multistakeholder model.